mtrw/ReMIXTURE/README.md

 ReMIXTURE is an R package, and to run it requires:

-1) A symmetrical matrix of pairwise sample-to-sample distances (any distance metric will do in principle), whose rownames and colnames give the region to which the sample is assigned.
+1) A symmetrical numeric matrix of pairwise sample-to-sample distances (any distance metric will do in principle), whose rownames and colnames give the region to which the sample is assigned.
-2) A data.table or data.frame with column names 'region', 'lon', and 'lat', providing the position on the globe given to each region.
+2) A data.table or data.frame with column names `region`, `lon`, and `lat`, providing the position (numeric) on the globe given to each region (character).

 # Demo pipeline and basic method description